Why Choose Nursing

 - Nurses have the opportunity to work in many different settings including general and surgical hospitals, doctors’ offices, outpatient facilities, home health services, the military, correctional facilities, school systems, camps and many more.

 - According to the Bureau of Labor Statistics, the number of needed employed nurses is projected to increase by 26 percent by the year 2020.

 - A Bachelor’s in Nursing also allows students to continue their education with nursing in graduate school.

 Why Choose Pre-Nursing at JBU

 - Small class sizes allow students to receive individualized instruction and mentoring.

-- A capstone nursing course during the senior year encompasses a major internship component as well as prepares students to pass the NCLEX exam for obtaining licensure as a registered nurse and preparing them for entry into practice
+- A capstone pre-nursing course during the senior year encompasses a major internship component as well as prepares students to pass the NCLEX exam for obtaining licensure as a registered nurse and preparing them for entry into practice

 - Interdisciplinary collaboration and service learning opportunities in the community prepare students to be caring, compassionate nurses as part of a healthcare team.